 1) Lack of Clear Lanes (Turf Wars)

 The startup seed phase is an all-hands-on-deck time.
 Everyone tends to do a little bit of everything.
 The CEO is selling and helping in product development; the COO is handling finance and HR; the CMO is dealing with shipping problems and trying to streamline delivery strategies.
-Initially, this lack of clear lanes can be challenging, as starting a new business encompasses everything from generating innovative startup ideas to managing technical needs like VPS hosting and beyond.
+Initially, this lack of clear lanes can be challenging, as starting a new business encompasses everything from generating innovative startup ideas to managing technical needs.
 They’re all crossing over into each other’s lanes regularly.
 While this is often the nature of an early-phase startup without the money to hire a robust staff, this lack of clear lanes often leads to conflict, especially among partners or co-founders.
 There’s usually at least one founder that thinks he’s doing too much, that he’s doing other people’s jobs but he has no choice because they just can’t handle it the way he knows they should.
 In other words, no one else is stepping up, so he has to.
 Then you have the co-founder who feels the first one is stepping on his toes, micromanaging, and acting like a control freak.
 This makes him feel undervalued, underappreciated, not trusted, and monitored.
 So, both sides foster resentment.
 When clear roles and responsibilities are not established and lanes are not adhered to diligently, the turf war conflict is inevitable.
 Startups in the seed phase should, as quickly and as often as reasonable, develop clear lanes for each role and adhere to them.

 2) Misalignment of Goals/Values/Vision Among Co-Founders